hilali-msc/intro-to-building-webapps/css_framework/finishing_css.md

 git push origin
 ```

-Or, if you're using the Github Application, just go into that tool, provide a commit message, then click the "Commit and Publish" button.
+Or, if you're using the Github Application, just go into that tool, provide a commit message, then click the "Commit and Sync" button.

 ## Additional SASS/SCSS Learning Resources
-This book does not go in-depth on how to use SASS and SCSS to create styles.
+This book does not go terribly in-depth on how to use SASS and SCSS to create styles (you pretty much just read the bulk of our styles discussion).
 For the most part, you will apply all of the CSS knowledge that you have to your stylesheets as you normally would.
 But as you work through the tasks prescribed here, you may want to check out these resources for additional guidance and insight:

 * [Official SASS Guide](http://sass-lang.com/guide)
 * [Getting Started with SASS](http://alistapart.com/article/getting-started-with-sass) by David Demaree